S0t0l0/cygame/README.md

 Please refer to the development guide in the __"Challenges"__ branch for detailed information on developing challenges.

-## Temporary Remote Development Environment
-To facilitate testing and development, a remote development environment is provided for all developers.
-The environment is as follows:
-* __System Name__: cygame-dev-lxc
-* __SSH__: ambercaravalho.com:22

-For login information and access to the remote development environment, please contact Amber Caravalho.

 ## Example CTF Infrastructure Map
 ```mermaid
 graph LR